+(b) High volume of real transactions

-- (a) Low volume of real transactions - (b) High volume of real transactions
+(a) Low volume of real transactions

 The figure shows the demand of speculators for units of virtual currency in Eq.
 (4.11) and the available units of virtual currency for speculators in Eq.
-(3.5) for different levels of the exchange rate, $S_t^{\in/B}$.
+(3.5) for different levels of the exchange rate, $S_t^{\epsilon/B}$ .
 The equilibrium exchange rate follows from the intersection between the two lines and corresponds to the solution in Eq.
 (4.13).